walterfreeman/ast101/groups.md

 #### Grant Murphy, gmmurphy@syr.edu

-Your group is number 304.
-Your lab time is Monday 11:00 AM-12:20 PM.
+Your group is number 2602.
+Your lab time is Friday 8:00-9:20 AM.

 Your other group members are:
-* Brandon Rook (btrook@syr.edu)
-* Kato Josiah (kojosiah@syr.edu)
+* Kimy Alexi Buere (knbuere@syr.edu)
+* Nathan McPeak (npmcpeak@syr.edu)
+* Elvis Lee (yli170@syr.edu)
 <br>

 Based on your responses your group will likely be meeting online.
 This week, you should contact each other by email, and arrange to use
 		either the Course Room on Blackboard Collaborate or your own Zoom sessions.
 Next week, once labs start, you should join the Course Room on Blackboard
-	       Collaborate at Monday 11:00 AM-12:20 PM for your lab.
+	       Collaborate at Friday 8:00-9:20 AM for your lab.

 Your group will be completing Project 1 Version A. You may download it from <https://walterfreeman.github.io/ast101/projects/project1A.docx>.